 Image credit: @jackspointqt

 Jack’s Point is just 20 minutes from downtown Queenstown and is open to all visitors.
-Located on the edge of Lake Whakatipu, this award-winning scenic golf course features a spectacular backdrop of The Remarkables mountain range.
+Located on the edge of Lake Wakatipu, this award-winning scenic golf course features a spectacular backdrop of The Remarkables mountain range.
 At this Queenstown golf club, you’ll register 30 minutes before tee time and then embark on a golfing journey through native tussock grasslands, steep bluffs, and dramatic rocky outcrops.
-The 18-hole par 72 championship course offers golfers an exciting challenge and a truly memorable golf experience.
+The 18-hole par 72 championship course offers golfers an exciting challenge and a truly memorable experience.

 Queenstown Golf Club